Here’s a roundup of national media predictions for Saturday’s game at Washington.

-Here’s a look at how the Eagles match up with the Titans.
+Here’s a look at how the Eagles match up with the Cowboys.

 WHEN THE EAGLES RUN…

-Here’s a player-by-player look at what we saw from the Eagles’ offense Sunday, after having watched the All-22 copy.
+Here’s a player-by-player review of what we saw from the Eagles’ offense after having re-watched Sunday’s game against the Titans.

 Here’s a roundup of what the national and local media are saying about the Eagles this week.